drewdeponte/git-ps-book/src/guides/edit-a-patch.md

   you want to amend with `edit`, it will drop you out into the shell at that patch
 - make your changes to the code
-- `gps add` - stage changes you want to amend to the patch marked with `edit`
+- `git add` - stage changes you want to amend to the patch marked with `edit`
-- `gps a` - amend the current patch
+- `git commit --amend` - amend the current patch
-- `gps rebase --continue` - continue the rebase to play the other commits on top of the new commits you created
+- `git rebase --continue` - continue the rebase to play the other commits on top of the new commits you created

 ## Initial State

-For this example lets assume that we have a Patch Stack that has the following patches.
+For this example let's assume that we have a Patch Stack that has the following patches.

 ```